 A number of studies confirm that when parents are involved in their child’s education, the child is less likely to turn to risky behaviors and have a poorer relationship with his parents.

 According to Psychology Today, motherly intuition has research to back it up.
 The clear, unconscious sense that something is wrong is a natural response from you regarding the wellness of your children.
-You will develop this as you rear your child.
+Additionally, you will develop this as you rear your child.

 7. Teach a child to sleep.